google/starlark-go/doc/spec.md

 h = [2*i for i in a]
 ```

-The environment of a Skylark program is structured as a tree of
+The environment of a Starlark program is structured as a tree of
 _lexical blocks_, each of which may contain name bindings.
 The tree of blocks is parallel to the syntax tree.
 Blocks are of four kinds.